 In 2014 Rudolf produced and edited the documentary film ‘MEDICINE OF THE WOLF’, with world renowned photographer Jim Brandenburg.
 The film had its world premiere at the St. Paul Minnesota International film festival where it won ‘Audience Choice Award’ It also won ‘Festival Grand Prize’ at the Arizona International Film Festival.

 In 2016 Rudolf directed SELLING ISOBEL, a dark thriller based on a true story about sex trafficking.
 It stars Frida Farrell (Contract Killers), Matthew Marsden (Rambo), Alison Stoner (Step Up 3D) and Lew Temple (The Walking Dead).
 It won ‘Best Independent Film’ at the 2016 Raindance Film Festival, ‘Best Non-European Feature’ at the European Independent Film Festival in 2017 in Paris, France, Best ‘Breakout Film’ at the 2017 San Diego International Film Festival and ‘Best Director’ and ‘Best Editing’ at the Southampton International Film Festival in the UK.
+In 2018 it won the California Women’s Film Festival.

 In 2017 Rudolf directed HEX, a supernatural thriller shot on location in Cambodia, a first for a Canadian production, the film is repped by Brillstein Entertainment Partners and slated for a 2018 release.